This post contains affiliate links for your convenience. View our full disclosure policy here.

 Classrooms are a beautiful place really.
 I mean, children and teachers spend most of their days in them learning, laughing, talking, and SO much more.
-The transformation that takes place inside the walls is truly magnificent.
+So why, as teachers, do we stress when our classrooms aren’t “pin-worthy?”
+Find out truly why having a perfect “Pinterest Clasroom” is not as important as the learning and transformation that takes place throughout the year.

 This time of year social networks are flooded with images of classroom design and setups to either motivate you or make you feel as though you honestly should get an interior decorator for your classroom (forget the house, it’s back to school season).
 You can either feel inspired or you can feel inadequate (or even in between).